Christine Craig

-Christine Craig (born 24 June 1943) is a Jamaican writer living in Florida, US.
+Christine Craig (born 24 June 1943) is a Jamaican writer living in Florida, United States.
 She has published collections of poetry and short stories, as well as children's fiction and several non-fiction works.

 Biography

 Christine Craig was born in Kingston, Jamaica, and grew up in rural Saint Elizabeth.
 She received a BA from the University of the West Indies.
 In 1970, she published her first work, Emanuel and His Parrot, a children's book.
 She began publishing poetry in the late 1970s and published her first poetry collection, Quadrille for Tigers, in 1984.
 In 1993, Craig published a collection of short stories entitled Mint Tea.
 She also researched, wrote and presented a series of stories on Jamaican history for children's television.

 Craig tutored English literature at the University of the West Indies and was adjunct professor at Barry University in Florida.
 In 1989, she took part in the International Writing Program at the University of Iowa.
 She was editor in Miami for The Jamaica Gleaner from 1990 to 1998.
 She later moved to Fort Lauderdale, Florida.